How do university applications work? QTAC explained

-Be sure to also register for our Parent Info and Headstart events during September, which will include a special presentation on getting into university.
+Be sure to also register for USC's Parent Information evenings coming up in September, which will include a special presentation on getting into university.

 How do you apply?